 UIViewController – This typically controls each screen that’s presented.
 It has a lot of lifecycle callbacks and methods related to presentation, visibility, and so on that a standalone view does not have.

 In addition, presenting screens modally is handled by one of the methods provided by UIViewController.

 Android’s core UI framework for managing screens and screen based navigation doesn’t really have a name, it’s just part of the android.app package (more guides here).
 There’s also the Material Design library and Android Jetpack, which build on top of the core framework to provide additional UI management.

 Activity – Effectively like a UIViewController, managing a view and providing lifecycle callbacks and other methods for managing a screen.
 It often includes management and display of an App Bar (previously Action Bar)

 Fragment – You can think of these as a subview of an Activity’s view, but one that also has its own lifecycle callbacks and other abilities.
-It allows for componentizing the view hierarchy in an Activity.
+It allows for componentizing the view hierarchy and associated logic in an Activity.

 BottomNavigationView – The Android equivalent of a UITabBarController.
 This sits inside an Activity’s view and controls a number of Fragments, switching between them when the user taps a tab.

 In a nutshell, Jetpack’s Navigation component provides tools for more easily constructing your navigation, but under the hood manages an Activity’s UI by controlling the display of Fragments within it.
 BottomNavigationView can integrate with Navigation so that it can be controlled by it.

 You’ll notice that I didn’t mention an android equivalent of a UINavigationController.
 There isn’t really a direct equivalent, but stack navigation can be achieved using either a FragmentManager if you want to use one activity to manage a stack of fragments, or you can present new Activities one on top of another.